-FRIENDS' DIARY DATES Unfortunately all FPRM events are now cancelled for the foreseeable future.
+Drum (Ingoma) FRIENDS' DIARY DATES Unfortunately all FPRM events are now cancelled for the foreseeable future.
 This is due to the COVID-19 pandemic and the risks entailed.
 Future talks will be held on Zoom.
 Information to access these talks to follow via chimpmail.
 An easy way to watch and enjoy the speakers lined up from the comfort of your home.
-Talk: The world in a box: Cabinets of Curiosity Wednesday 21 October, 18.30 Nandini Das and photographer of 35 years and will talk about his book and the social history of the coconut during the past 500 years.
-Talk: Labelling Matters Project Wednesday 18.30 (Date to be announced) Marenka Thompson-Odlum, Research Assistant will talk about the historical and present use of language throughout the Pitt Rivers Museum.
+Talk: The world in a box: Cabinets of Curiosity Wednesday 21 October, 18.30 Nandini Das Professor of Modern and photographer of 35 years and will talk about his book and the social history of the coconut during the past 500 years.
+Talk: Labelling Matters Project Wednesday 18.30 (Date to be announced) Marenka Thompson- Odlum, Research Assistant will talk about the historical and present use of language throughout the Pitt Rivers Museum.
+For further information contact:

-Cabinet of Curiosty Professor of Modern English Literature & Culture.
+Cabinet of Curiosty English Literature & Culture.
 Exeter College, University of Oxford, will talk on how Britain first learnt to collect.
 Talk: The Coconut: How the shy fruit shaped our world.
 Wednesday 18 November, 18.30 Robin Lawrence is an Oxford based writer

-For further information contact: julieteccles@virginmedia.com.
+Labels at PRM julieteccles@virginmedia.com.